pellcorp/creality-wiki/docs/cartographer_beta.md

 # Cartographer Beta

-The cartographer team is has just released a new version of the klippy extra to replace scanner.py.
+The cartographer team has just released a new version of the klippy extra to replace scanner.py.
 Setting up the new software requires you to switch to a new probe config called `cartographer`

 !!! warn